 Within our network, ERTM series reach up to 19 years in 2017, which is rare if not unique in the permafrost literature (Supper et al., 2014).
-Although still short in a climate impact context, they allow the analysis of up to almost two decades of resistivity changes in the context of permafrost thaw and ground ice melt.
-Figure 7 presents the percentage change of resistivity logarithm (i.e. $[log10(\rho_2) - log10(\rho_1)]/log10(\rho_1) 100$) between the first and last year of ERT monitoring for comparable end-of-summer dates for each site.
-End-of-summer period is considered to be between mid-august to mid-September (except at DRE, where mid-October is the comparison period with the highest number of available data sets).
+Although still short in a climate impact context, they allow the analysis of up to almost 2 decades of resistivity changes in the context of permafrost thaw and ground ice melt.
+Figure 7 presents the percentage change of resistivity logarithm (i.e. $\left[\log 10(\rho_2) - \log 10(\rho_1)\right] / \log 10(\rho_1) \times 100$) between the first and last years of ERT monitoring for comparable end-of-summer dates for each site.
+The end-of-summer period is considered to be between mid-August and mid-September (except at DRE, where mid-October is the comparison period with the highest number of available datasets).
 All sites show a significant resistivity decrease within the permafrost layer (below the active layer), except at MCO where a clear trend is less obvious.
 This is consistent with borehole data, which show increasing permafrost temperatures and active layer deepening at all sites for the same specific time spans (PERMOS, 2016).

-Amongst all sites, the strongest and spatially most consistent resistivity decrease occurs at SCH and LAH, which are also characterized by high permafrost temperatures (see MAGT{10m} in Fig. 2).
-From Fig. 7, it can be seen that at LAH and SCH the decreasing resistivity zone reaches down to the bottom of the tomogram (to more than 20 m and 10 m depth, respectively).
-At LAH, the central part of the resistive body (i.e. between 7 and 15 m depth and from 80 to 140 m horizontally in Fig. 6) exhibits the smallest temporal resistivity changes, while resistivity decreases above, around and below the resistive body (see Fig. 7).
+Amongst all sites, the strongest and spatially most consistent resistivity decrease occurs at SCH and LAH, which are also characterized by high permafrost temperatures (see MAGT{10 m} in Fig. 2).
+From Fig. 7, it can be seen that at LAH and SCH the decreasing resistivity zone reaches down to the bottom of the tomogram (to more than 20 and 10 m depth, respectively).
+At LAH, the central part of the resistive body (i.e. between 7 and 15 m depth and from 80 to 140 m horizontally in Fig. 6) exhibits the smallest temporal resistivity changes, while resistivity decreases above, around, and below the resistive body (see Fig. 7).

 At STO, the resistivity decreased between 4 and 10 m depth on the plateau (left-hand side of the tomogram).
-Both boreholes situated on the plateau indicate a permafrost degradation (cf. ALT increase in Fig. 7 by 0.9 and 1.7 m respectively), but with a higher rate at the warmer and southern borehole.
+Both boreholes situated on the plateau indicate a permafrost degradation (see ALT increase in Fig. 7 by 0.9 and 1.7 m respectively), but with a higher rate at the warmer and southern borehole.
 This is consistent with the thicker negative anomaly at STO-6100 seen in Fig. 7.
 The strong negative anomaly in the southern slope may also indicate permafrost degradation, but could also be related to increased water saturation at the time of the measurement.